 An ambrosia of umami flavor recalling the mists of Mt.
 Fuji, 180-year old Shogyokuen Tea Factory's Fuji no Tsuyu, is a premium gyokuro, the best of Japan.

-This formula is meant to extract an umami syrup, an ambrosia of tea.
+The first steeping parameter is meant to extract an umami syrup, an ambrosia of tea.
+Feel free to adjust the water amount, temperature etc to see what delicious flavors can be extracted.
 Subsequent steeps may be enjoyed as a sencha, steeping a full cup for 30 seconds at 70˚C/158˚F degrees.

 Another way to achieve this tea ambrosia is by allowing ice to melt over the leaf, our favorite way of enjoying this leaf in fact while with friends.
 You make a few drops at a time every 30 minutes, and spend a leisurely entire afternoon enjoying the leaf.